-- (b) 1.
-This subsection does not apply to any of the following prohibited discharges: - a.
-Discharges occurring after the project has been completed and accepted as final in the manner prescribed in the contract documents
+- a.
+Discharges occurring after the project has been completed and accepted as final in the manner prescribed in the contract doc- - b.

-- b.
 Discharges occurring from any portion of work for which the department has granted partial acceptance as provided in the contract documents. - 2.
 This section does not apply to prohibited discharges from a utility facility project.